JJBABYBOY011/PiggyDao-Core/README.md

 validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.

-Further information about Kylacoin Core is available in the [doc folder](/doc).
+Further information about PiggyDao Core is available in the [doc folder](/doc).

 License
 -------